Md-Moinuddin01/SignSpeak_AI/README.md

 # 🤟 SignSpeak AI

-> Breaking communication barriers with real-time Sign Language Recognition.
+> Breaking communication barriers with real time Sign Language Recognition.

 SignSpeak AI is an AI-powered web application that helps people with speech impairments communicate more easily.
 Using a device camera, the system detects hand signs in real time and converts them into readable text and spoken words.